Making the decision to put your elderly parent into a nursing home is not going to be an easy one.

-Later on in this article we’ll talk about how to choose a nursing home which should alleviate some fears that you and/or your senior parent may have.
+Later on in this article, we’ll talk about how to choose a nursing home that should alleviate some fears that you and/or your senior parent may have.

 Why Do The Elderly Go To Nursing Homes?

-There are multiple care options that can be considered such as in home care in their own home, an assisted living facility, villages, residential care homes, moving in with a friend or family member.
+There are multiple care options that can be considered such as in-home care in their own home, an assisted living facility, villages, residential care homes, or moving in with a friend or family member.

 One of the first things to consider when looking into care options for aging parents is their wishes on how they want to live out the rest of their lives.
 Families need to also consider if they can provide for an elderly relative’s emotional, mental and physical well-being.Beaconjournal.com

 What I want to stress to you is that there are options available.
 For anyone growing older – I want to stress the importance of pre-planning and looking into these options to make a decision (as best as you can) before you HAVE to make this important decision.

 For families – I also want to urge you to speak to everyone in the family (including your parents if they are cognitively aware) to make the decision (as a family) as to what options are viable for the older adults in the family unit.

-Reasons For Putting Elderly Parents In Nursing Home
+Reasons For Putting Elderly Parents In A Nursing Home